-On August 8, 2023, we announced that the U.S. Food and Drug Administration (the "FDA") granted investigational device exemption approval with conditions to initiate our planned Virtue ISR-US pivotal study evaluating the efficacy and safety of Virtue SAB for the treatment of patients with Coronary in-stent restenosis ("ISR").
-We are permitted to begin enrollment of the study upon completion of standard clinical trial initiation activities including clinical center Institutional Review Board approvals.
-The conditional approval also requires us to submit additional information to the FDA.
+On August 8, 2023, we announced that the FDA granted us investigational device exemption approval with conditions to initiate our planned Virtue ISR-US pivotal study evaluating the efficacy and safety of Virtue SAB for the treatment of patients with coronary in-stent restenosis ("ISR").
+The conditional approval permits us to initiate enrollment of the Virtue ISR-US pivotal study following completion of clinical trial initiation activities, including clinical center Institutional Review Board approvals.
+We are also required to submit additional information to the FDA.